The bedtime routine for peaceful sleep

 Studies show that children with a bedtime routine fall asleep faster and wake up less often during the night.
-This secure environment reduces anxiety at nighttime separation.
+This reassuring framework reduces anxiety at the time of the nightly separation.

-Sleep is crucial for both adults and children, promoting growth, mental health, and cognitive abilities.
-Babies need an average of 16 to 17 hours of sleep per day for their development.
+Sleep is crucial for adults and children alike, promoting growth, mental health and cognitive abilities.
+Babies need to sleep an average of 16 to 17 hours a day for their development.

-Bedtime is often one of the most sensitive times in the lives of new parents.
-Between fatigue, crying, restlessness, or difficulty falling asleep, establishing a bedtime ritual can transform this moment into a gentle and reassuring routine.
+Bedtime is often one of the most sensitive moments in the life of new parents.
+Between fatigue, crying, restlessness or difficulty falling asleep, establishing a bedtime routine can transform this moment into a gentle and reassuring ritual.

-To be effective, it must be SIMPLE, REPETITIVE, and CONSISTENT.
-It generally lasts 10 to 30 minutes , depending on age.
+For it to be effective it must be SIMPLE, REPETITIVE and CONSISTENT.
+It generally lasts 10 to 30 minutes, depending on the age.

-Babies and young children need structure.
-The bedtime ritual provides them with:
+Babies and young children need reference points.
+The bedtime routine allows them:

 -